devnull-cz/unix-linux-prog-in-c-labs/2019/labs-2019-12-04/labs-assignment-2019-12-04.md

+# Experiments

+Try the programs in https://github.com/devnull-cz/unix-linux-prog-in-c-src/tree/master/tcp

+- what happens without `SO_REUSEADDR`
+  - use `netstat` to observe the connections
+- how many TCP connections does server accept before `listen()` and `accept()`

 # Simple TCP server with descriptor redirection

 Implement a program that will start listening on a specified TCP port and address.